Keeping your personal information secure when moving home

 You may want to check your credit report a few months after moving.
 This will tell you if there have been any applications for credit made in your name that you’re not aware of.

-Your Equifax Credit Report & Score – which is free for the first 30 days, then £14.95 monthly – gives you unlimited online access to your credit report and score.
-It shows you your credit history, including any applications for credit made in your name.
+Your Equifax Credit Report & Score – which is free for the first 30 days then £14.95 monthly – gives you unlimited access to your report, which shows you your credit history, including any applications for credit made in your name.

 - How secure is your email?